toopher/toopher-radius/README.md

     cd linux && sudo ./install-ubuntu.sh

+If the installation script stalls on a CPAN step, you may need to update the CPAN mirror list in the cpan shell:

+    sudo cpan
+    cpan> o conf init urllist
+    cpan> o conf commit
+    cpan> exit

 ### Installing on other linux
 Automated install scripts for Redhat and SuSE distros should be available soon.
 Please contact support@toopher.com if you need accelerated access to installers for alternate distributions.